godotengine/godot-docs/tutorials/editor/inspector_dock.rst

   Clicking this option makes each sub-resource used in this node unique, separated from other nodes.

-.. note:: If a node has exported variables in its attached script, you will also see these in the inspector.
+.. tip:: If a node has exported variables in its attached script, you will also see these in the inspector.
+The first image in this section has one for the Player node:
+  `Action Suffix`.
 See :ref:`doc_gdscript_exports` for more on this topic.

 .. seealso:: Refer to :ref:`doc_customizing_editor` for dock customization options.